i-ms/design-pattern-golang/structural/flyweight/flyweight_game/Readme.md

 # Flyweight Pattern

+Flyweight enables you fit more objects in available amount of RAM memory by sharing the common part of the state between multiple objects instead of keeping all of the data in each object.

 ## Objective

 1. **Minimize the Memory Usage:** The primary goal is to reduce the memory footprint of an application.
 This is especially important when dealing with a large number of obejcts that share a significant portion of their state.